 While the leaders of Israel failed, the promises of God did not fail.
 Instead they were transferred from literal Israel after the flesh to spiritual Israel or all those that accept Christ by faith and follow Him.
 Now, both Jews and Gentiles that accept Christ by faith have become the children of God or the New Testament church and heirs of Gods promises.

 Paul says in Galatians 3:27-29: “For as many of you as have been baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
 In the New Testament, Salvation is open for anyone that believes in Christ as Lord.
 No one will be accepted merely because of his physical ancestors but rather for his faith in the blood of Christ.

-Just as Abraham believed God and his faith was counted as righteousness (Genesis 15:6), and his true faith brought the fruits of obedience to God, likewise believers in the NT can be justified by faith “If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise” (Galatians 3:29).
-Then, God will live in their hearts through the indwelling of the Holy Spirit and will bring the fruits of obedience to the law.
-“That the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit” (Romans 8:4).
+Just as Abraham believed God and his faith was counted as righteousness (Genesis 15:6), and his true faith brought the fruits of obedience to God, likewise believers in the New Testament can be justified by faith.
+“If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise” (Galatians 3:29).
+And by the ceremony of baptism, they can have a relationship with Christ and through Him have the right to acquire the promises made to Abraham (verses 7–9).

 In His service,